willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 If your job / program supports multiple cores, you need to assess whether it supports SMP (symmetric multiprocessing) where you can only use CPUs on 1 node or MPI (message passing interface) where you can access as many nodes, CPUs and cores as are available.

-For SMP only type parallel processing jobs: you can use a maximum of 64 cores on Stanage, 40 cores on Bessemer and 16 cores on ShARC.
-Ideally you should use Stanage or Bessemer as you can not only access more cores, you are using more modern cores.
+For single-node jobs: you can use a maximum of 64 cores on Stanage and 40 cores on Bessemer.

-For multiple node MPI type parallel processing jobs: these can run on both Stanage and ShARC and although you can access as many cores as are available you must consider how long a job will take to queue waiting for resources compared the the decrease in time for the job to complete computation.
+For multiple-node MPI-type parallel processing jobs: these can run on Stanage and although you can access as many cores as are available you must consider how long a job will take to queue waiting for resources compared the the decrease in time for the job to complete computation.

-Single node MPI type parallel jobs can run on ShARC (when running in the SMP parallel environment), Stanage and Bessemer.
+Single-node MPI-type parallel jobs can run on Stanage and Bessemer.

 For both parallel processing methods you should run several test jobs using the tips from the `Time allocation <#time-allocation-limits>`_ section with various numbers of cores to assess what factor of speedup/slowdown is attained for queuing and computation / the total time for job completion.